qsnake/gpaw/doc/documentation/tddft/timepropagation.rst

 When propagating after an absorption kick has been applied, it is a good idea to periodically write the time-evolution state to a restart file.
-This ensures that you can resume adding data to the dipole moment file if you experience oscillations in the spectrum because the the total simulation time was too short.
+This ensures that you can resume adding data to the dipole moment file if you experience artificial oscillations in the spectrum because the total simulation time was too short.

 Example::